 On that day, we did not realize that we just became Caregiver of our aging parents.
 Our lives took a quick turn onto the express way of: doctors visits, chemo treatments, insurance company battles, meal makings, picking up medication, and running out for groceries.
 Meanwhile at home alone during all of this was our elderly dad, their household responsibilities; in addition, to our own lives - homes, children, husbands, full-time jobs, etc.

-We received the answer to our question when Dad suffered a stroke about a year after Mom passed away that left him legally blind and unable to return to his home.
-My sister and I found ourselves even more unprepared for what we were about to face on this part of our journey - making Dad's long-term living and care arrangements, making the decision to renovate or to sell his home, should he live with one of us or move to a care facility; in addition to taking him to doctor's visits, managing his finances, all the while having lives, husbands, children, full-time jobs of our own.
+We received the answer to our question when Dad suffered a stroke, about a year after Mom passed away, that left him legally blind and unable to return to his home.
+My sister and I found ourselves even more unprepared for what we were about to face on this part of our journey - making Dad's long-term living and care arrangements, deciding to renovate or to sell his home, which one of us will he move in with; in addition, to taking him to doctor's visits, managing his finances, all the while having lives, husbands, children, full-time jobs of our own.

-The journey for us lasted nine years.
+This journey as Dad's Co-Caregivers lasted nine years for us.
 The entire time we kept asking ourselves, why do we feel so lost and alone in all of this.
 Why were we were so unprepared for all of it?
 Why did it have to be this way?
 We believe that it does not and we wanted to do something about it.
-That's when I had the idea to create a website that would incorporate information to help guide people like us in dealing with issues related to our aging parents.
-Hello, Aging Parents Management!
+This is when I had the idea to create a website that would incorporate information to help guide people like us who are dealing with issues related to aging parents.
+Hello!
+Aging Parents Management!

-Everyone's journey is different and ours is too.
-Our journey with our aging Dad ended when he passed away March 2019.
-It is ironic that he passed away in the same month that it all started with our Mother in March 2010.
-For my sister, her journey is different now too.
+Everyone's journey is going to be different.
+Ours is, too.
+The journey with our aging Dad ended when he passed away in March 2019.
+It is ironic that he passed away in the same month that it all started with our Mother back in March 2010.
+For my sister, her journey is different now, too.
 Although we consider ourselves as Dad's Co-Caregivers, she maintained the primary responsibilities for his care.
-She had sacrificed herself for this role and today she is trying to recapture the life she lost in those nine years -focusing on her own health which was ignored for nine years, reconnecting with her husband, her 18 year old daughter who is going off to college this fall and her 16 year old son.
+She had sacrificed herself for this role and today she is trying to recapture the life she lost in those nine years by re-focusing on her own health that had been ignored for nine years, reconnecting with her husband, spending time her 18 year old daughter who is going off to college this fall and being Mom again for her 16 year old son.

-My sister and I had plans to create Aging Parents Management together.
-Now she is finally making herself the priority not only as a former Caregiver but as a Cancer survivor.
-Before finally stepping away from our journey together in August of 2019, she told me that she believes in what we created and she gave me her blessing to keep on going without her.
+My sister and I had plans to be Aging Parents Management together.
+However, those plans have changed.
+Today she is not only making herself the priority, as a former Caregiver but also as a Cancer survivor.
+Before stepping away from our journey together as Co-Caregivers and business partners in August of 2019, she told me that she believes in what we have created and she gave me her blessing to keep going on my journey without her.

 Our world has changed so much these days with the Coronavirus that our help, my help is needed more than ever before.
 Everyday someone is waking up as the NEW Caregiver of an aging parent or loved one and I am going to be here to help you get started and become empowered as you make your journey with your Aging Parent or Loved one.